Unboxed-Software/solana-course/content/permanent-delegate.md

 ### 8.2 Transfer tokens with incorrect delegate

 In this test, `bob` is going to try to transfer tokens from `alice` to himself.
-Given that `bob` is not the permanent delegate, he attempt won't be successful.
+Given that `bob` is not the permanent delegate, the attempt won't be successful.

-Similar to the previous test we can create this test by calling `transferChecked` and then print the balances:
+Similar to the previous test we can create this test by calling `transferChecked` and then printing the balances:

 ```tsx
 // ATTEMPT TO TRANSFER WITHOUT CORRECT DELEGATE